dan-leo/masters/thesis/v8/4_results.md

 There is a large discrepancy in the datagram latency between MTN and Vodacom in both Figure \ref{fig:latency_boxplot} and \ref{fig:latencyECL_boxplot} due to Nokia's poor performance.
 Although LTE vendors show satisfactory latency performance under 10 seconds, Nokia needs to be reconfigured for Vodacom.
-Ublox modem reports and measurements show similar characteristics to Quectel modem measurements, but the Quectel modem reports characteristics worse than expected in ECL Class 1 measurements.
+Ublox modem reports and measurements show similar characteristics to Quectel modem measurements, but the Quectel modem reports characteristics worse than expected in ECL class 1 measurements.
 Latency impacts energy consumption and the ability of the UE to update cloud-based applications timeously.